-Over time, normal temperature changes can cause electrical connections (especially in aluminum wire) to expand and contract, loosening connectors and causing heat buildup and arcing at electrical terminals.
+Winter temperatures can cause electrical connections (especially in aluminum wire) to expand and contract, loosening connectors that were tight in the fall and causing heat buildup and arcing at electrical terminals.
 The voltage drop across loose connections also causes the motor to operate at less than its rated voltage, increasing internal motor temperature and breaking down motor winding insulation, resulting in electrical shorts and motor failures.
 A loose or broken connection can also unbalance the phases of three-phase power and damage the motor windings.

-Before conducting any of the maintenance tasks below, be sure power is off at the utility disconnect switch.
-You may need to have your electric utility shut off the power.
+Caution: Before conducting any of these tasks, be sure power is off at the utility disconnect switch.
+It may be necessary to have the utility company shut the power off.